In my post, I show you how to update the PHP version on Hostgator, step by step.

 As of December 2020, the latest PHP version is 7.4.

-After upgrading the PHP version, I recommend you visit your site to check that everything is working.
+After upgrading the PHP version, visit your website to check that everything is working.
 If your site has loading errors, return to the PHP selector and set the PHP version to the previous setting.

-If you have a hosting with Bluehost, check out my ‘How to upgrade the PHP version in Bluehost’s Cpanel‘ post to upgrade the PHP version.
+If you have a website with Bluehost hosting, check out my ‘How to upgrade the PHP version in Bluehost’s Cpanel‘ post.